dim912/Object-Array-IndexOf/README.md

 //Return => -1

 // nthIndexOf
+// scan the array for {"b","7"} object.
-objectarrayindexof.nthIndexOf(arr, { "b": "7" }, 2)
+// return the index when the object is found for the 2nd time objectarrayindexof.nthIndexOf(arr, { "b": "7" }, 2)
 //Return => 4

 //Example Selective match
+//match only the property "b" of object { "a": "5", "b": "2" }, with objects in array.
-objectarrayindexof.firstIndexOf(arr, { "a": "5", "b": "2" }, ["b"])
+//return the index, when matched objectarrayindexof.firstIndexOf(arr, { "a": "5", "b": "2" }, ["b"])
 //Result=> 0 .
 //this is equalant to  => objectarrayindexof.firstIndexOf(arr, { "b": "2"})